 In the completely private pod room, you will remove all your clothing.
 Being in your natural state allows for the most benefit.
 Silicone waterproof or soundproof ear plugs are provided.
 If you do need to leave the room, there is a robe provided.

 There is a brief intro that comes through the speakers in the pod which signals you float time is starting, followed by frequency infused music to help set a meditative or relaxed state for your brain.
 You can choose to turn the music and lights on or off during your float.
 The speaker will also turn on to signal the end of your float time, at which point you will exit the pod to shower and rinse all that salt off!

 During the float, your body may occasionally bump into the side of the pod.
 This is ok, just reach your hand out to the sidewall of the pod to steady yourself.
 There is a water bottle and washcloth on a hook inside the pod you can use if you get salt in your eyes/face.

 As your session ends, music will fade in easing you out of the float.
 Once the session ends, you slowly exit the pod and take care when moving from a laying to standing position.

-You will be dripping in salt-remember you just floated in over 1000 lbs!
+You will be dripping in salt-remember you just floated in almost 1000 lbs!
 You will need to immediately shower to rinse all the salt off, including rinsing your ears and ensuring they are dry.
 A small ear wash bottle is provided in the shower.
-Once dressed, head to the bathroom to finish getting ready and dry your hair if needed.
+Once dressed, head to the Get Ready bar to finish getting ready and dry your hair if needed.